linuzo/Apollo-Legacy/README.md

 # Resources:
 To be able to run this on Windows, You'll need Visual Studio C++ Redistributable 2015, Which can be downloaded [Here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-# Acknowledgements / Credits:
-- spigotpe is a "spoon" of **[Steadfast2](https://github.com/Hydreon/Steadfast2/)**
-- Most of the original code was written by the original [PocketMine](https://github.com/PocketMine)
-- Some Implementations are ported from [Tesseract](https://www.github.com/TesseractTeam/Tesseract), [Prismarine](https://github.com/PrismarineMC/Prismarine) and [Genisys](https://www.github.com/ITXTech/Genisys)
-- Ported files' authors are stated inside the file
-- most files were token from [Leveryl](https://github.com/LeverylTeam/Leveryl)

 # License:
 ```